Transitioning to industry

 Luke Fitzgerald - Executive Officer, Sheep Advisory Group

 33 Flemington Street, Glenside SA 5065

-Requests can be made to the Minister for Agriculture, Food and Fisheries for a refund of contributions.
+Requests can be made to the Minister for Primary Industries and Regional Development for a refund of contributions.
 Refunds can only be requested from the preceding financial year.